INDICATIONS AND USAGE

-PROVIGIL is indicated to improve wakefulness in adult patients with excessive sleepiness
+NUVIGIL is indicated to improve wakefulness in adult patients with excessive sleepiness

 the treatment of choice for a patient, a maximal effort to treat with CPAP for an

 IMPORTANT SAFETY INFORMATION